tallpauley/wordsiv/README.md

 or other limitation of brotherhood.
 ```

-Theoretically we could train a more sophisticated model on a "forward-thinking" text and get some "forward-thinking" sentences.
-But it wouldn't work well for our purpose of generating text from a limited character set, and it probably wouldn't be that meaningful anyway.

-The point is: **use this library with caution**.
-Don't publish or share content you haven't looked over.
+The point is, semi-random word generation ruins the meaning of text, so why bother picking a thoughtful source?
+However, we should really try to stay away from offensive source material, because offensive patterns **will** show up if there is any probability involved.

-### Ethical Guidelines for Contributing Models
+### Ethical Guidelines for Contributing Sources and Models

-If you're wanting to contribute a model to this project, here are some guidelines:
+If you're wanting to contribute a source and/or model to this project, here are some guidelines:

 #### Generate sentences that are largely [nonsensical](https://en.wikipedia.org/wiki/Nonsense)

-When building a Markov model that works best for a small character set (state size of 1), nonsensical sentences were a natural outcome anyway.
+For example, we keep MarkovModel from picking up too much context from the original text by keeping a state size of 1.
+Having a single word state also increases the amount of potential sentences as well, so it works out.

+The sentences we generate make less sense, but since this is designed for dummy text for proofing, this is a good thing!

-#### *Try* to filter wordlists of "generally offensive" words
+#### Try to filter sources of "generally offensive" words

 It's tricky filtering out "offensive" words, since: